 App Transport Security and App Review

 At WWDC 2016 Apple announced that by the end of 2016 App Review will require “reasonable justification” for many ATS exceptions.
 This is not a technical change in the OS but rather a new App Review policy.
-The WWDC 2016 presentation has some general background to this but if you’re looking for specific details you should read the App Store Review for ATS section of the ATS documentation.
+The WWDC 2016 presentation has some general background to this but if you’re looking for specific details you should read the Provide Justification for Exceptions.

 We recommend that you monitor the News and Updates page to learn more about any future changes to this policy; it even has a handy RSS feed.

 The 2017 OS releases (macOS 10.13, iOS 11, watchOS 4, tvOS 11) have no new ATS APIs.
 However, Apple has been making significant changes under the hood to improve HTTPS security, including:

 Preliminary support for the draft TLS 1.3 specification

 Cypher suites employing 3DES are now disabled by default

 Certificates signed using SHA1 are no longer trusted